IsaakKarag/Streamlit-first-App/README.md

 I chose to create this project from scratch as part of my MSc degree in Data Science dissertation/thesis.

-After having tested a few models, the best performance was from GradientBoostingRegressor prediction model which is choosen for the implementation.
+After having tested a few models, the best performance was from GradientBoostingRegressor prediction model which is chosen for the implementation.
 Scores:

 Root Mean Squared Error: $22650.03